 Users and search engines use links to find content on your website.
-Interlinking is the process of linking one page on your website to another and is key to search engine optimization for eCommerce.
+Interlinking is the process of linking one page on your website to another and is key to SEO for eCommerce sites.
 A search engine can’t find a page if there are no links to it.
 So if a blog post or page gets many links, this is a signal to Google that it’s an important or high-value article and will rank higher.

 Nothing drives on-page SEO success like providing relevant, precise answers with long-tail keywords.
-A properly formatted FAQ section improves customers satisfaction and SEO for your entire eCommerce website.
+A properly formatted FAQ section improves customers satisfaction and SEO for your category page and entire eCommerce site.
 Google values websites focused on helping customers, and providing information your customers commonly search for also encourages them further along the buyers’ journey.

 Together with structured data, on-page optimization helps search engines correctly understand what your eCommerce website is about.
 This encourages a stronger relevancy signal and a higher ranking.
 Known as schema markup, structured data is often referred to as the “language of search engines” because it helps them contextualize and match website content to relevant search queries.
 The more organized your data, the easier it is for search engines to crawl.

-While the application of on-page SEO requires technical know-how, search engine optimization for eCommerce, like the name entails, is geared towards making an eCommerce website rank as high as possible on SERPs.
+While the application of on-page SEO requires technical know-how, eCommerce SEO services, like the name entails, are geared towards making an eCommerce website rank as high as possible on SERPs.
 It requires strategy and time but ultimately, delivers results when correctly executed.
-Catapult Revenue is a full-service eCommerce Digital Marketing Agency specializing in on-page SEO.
-Click here for a free consultation, or call us at (312) 625-0447 to find out how we can help improve your website’s organic traffic.
+If you need help with ecommerce on-page SEO Comrade Digital Marketing Agency experts are always ready to help.
+You can always get in touch with us by calling us on (312) 265-0580 or via the Contact Us page.